ckcollab/chin-up/README.md

 Correlations
 ============

-Thanks to numpy I added really quick correlations between metrics, it's pretty ugly:
+Thanks to numpy I added really quick correlations between metrics, it's pretty ugly but it will tell you what metrics might positively/negatively correlate to each other.

 ![correlations](docs/img/screenshots/correlations.png)